SamKirkiles/lstm-mlflow-deploy/saves/readme.txt

 This folder is mandatory.
 Saves will be placed here.
+Check ReadMe.md for link to War and Peace Saves